Skip to main content

 Updated : August 1, 2022 2 mins read

-We are committed to support forces children and young people to better understand and improve mental health and wellbeing.
+We are committed to supporting forces children and young people to better understand and improve mental health and wellbeing.

 We are working in partnership with Queen Victoria School to support pupils from armed forces and veteran families to better understand and enhance mental health and wellbeing.

-Queen Victoria School is a very special place with a proud history – it’s where each and every student is nurtured and encouraged to exceed their potential in every way.
+Queen Victoria School is a very special place with a proud history – it’s where every student is nurtured and encouraged to exceed their potential in every way.

 We responded to meet a specific need